Melanesian Brotherhood: Peace-making

 During the "ethnic tension" of 1999–2000 in the Solomon Islands, the Brotherhood participated in peace-making efforts which led to a ceasefire and to the Townsville Peace Agreement of October 2000.
 They then gathered weapons from combatants and discarded them at sea.

 One rebel leader, Harold Keke, did not comply with the agreement and continued to cause trouble.
 Brother Nathaniel Sado, who knew Keke, went to reason with him, but did not return.
 On 23 April 2003, six brothers went to investigate reports that Keke had murdered Br.
 Nathaniel, and they did not return either.
 Scanty reports indicated that Keke was holding them hostage, but on 8 August 2003, the Police Commissioner was able to inform the Brotherhood that all six were dead.
 Keke and his men surrendered several days later, and the bodies of the seven brothers were exhumed and brought back to Honiara for autopsy.
 Br.
 Nathaniel had been tortured for several days before dying, three of the others had been shot on arrival and the remaining three had been tortured and shot the next day.
 The bodies were interred at Tabalia on 24 October 2003.

+The names of the dead brothers were: